USRobotics: History

 The proprietary nature of HST allowed USR to maintain its market predominance even when off-brand V.32-based modems began selling for less than equivalent HST modems.
 As the price differential decreased, however, V.32-based modems eventually became a cost-effective alternative to HST.
-USR countered by creating ever-faster HST protocols, starting with a 16.8 kbit/s mode, and by producing "dual-standard" modems that were able to communicate with both HST and V.32 modems at high speeds.
+USR countered by creating ever-faster HST protocols, starting with a 14.4 kbit/s mode, and by producing "Dual Standard" modems that were able to communicate with both HST and V.32 modems at high speeds.
+In spite of many modems with similar performance on the market at even lower price points, the Courier's retained their legendary reputation for quality and reliability, "Once you have used a Courier, nothing else is a modem in your book at any price.
+They are the very best there is."

-During this period, USR differentiated between its high and low-end product lines by supporting only the V.32 modes on its low-end Sportster models, while its high-end Courier models supported V.32, HST, or both in the Courier Dual Standard models.
+To compete with the ever growing market for low cost consumer models, USR introduced their Sportster line.
+These supported only V.32 and later standards, they retained their own higher-speed HST standard only for the Couriers.
+During this time, Couriers were available in V.32, HST, or the more popular Courier Dual Standard models which supported both.
 The Sportster used the same motherboard as the Couriers, and on certain 14.4 kbit/s models a sequence of AT commands could be issued to enable the faster 16.8 kbit/s HST mode.
 The Courier modems remained a favorite in the BBS and emerging Internet service provider world, where they were known to run without problems for extended periods of time (although the initial large-scale deployment of Courier modems in the CompuServe network uncovered a serious bug, which would cause the modems to crash and stop answering calls under high call volumes).

-A similar situation emerged a few years later when the 56kbit/s V.90 standard was first being proposed.
+A similar situation emerged a few years later when the 56 kbit/s V.90 standard was first being proposed.
 USR developed its own 56k standard known as X2, while a consortium of other companies introduced its own K56flex.
 In contrast to the success of HST, neither X2 nor K56flex saw any real market uptake, as it was clear they would soon be followed by V.90 modems.
 After the introduction of V.90, USR abandoned support for X2.
 In a further effort to reduce the retail price of its modems, USR also marketed a Winmodem that used software running on the host computer to perform some of the modem functions.